 From my farm I can see most of the world; and if I wait here long enough all people pass this way. -1907

-I haven’t always been a housewife.
-I spent many years working different jobs and going to school before I got married and settled into a career running our home.
+I haven’t always been a housewife, of course.
+I spent many years working different jobs and going to school before I got married and settled into a career at home.
 Back before my life was centered around the home, I always felt a restlessness on the rare day that I spent at home. even when I had a lot to do.
 I felt like I could go stir-crazy looking at the same four walls.
 I know I haven’t been the only one.
 I’ve heard it from mothers on maternity leave….”What do you DO all day?
-I’d go crazy staying at home; I have to be out and around.”
+I’d go crazy staying at home; I HAVE to be out and around.”